 Communicating your healthcare wishes with your loved ones is at least as important as completing written advance directives.

 - Blame your attorney.
-Say that he/she wants you to talk with your loved ones.
+Say that your attorney has told you to talk with your loved one now that you’ve completed or updated your advance directive.

 Other Tools for Thinking About and Discussing Healthcare Wishes